Tommahawk65/MS3/README.md

 - [MobgoDB](https://www.mongodb.com/1)
     - MongoDB is the fully managed cloud database service used for the project.
 - [Heroku](https://dashboard.heroku.com/)
-    - Heroki is the cloud platform to deploying the app.
+    - Heroki is the cloud platform for deploying the app.
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
     - Flask is the web framework used to provide libraries, tools and technologies for the app.
 - [Jinja](https://jinja.palletsprojects.com/en/2.11.x/)
     - Jinja is used for templating Python
 - [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/)
-    - Werkzeug is used for password hashing and authentication and autohorization.
+    - Werkzeug is used for password hashing and authentication and authorization.

 #### Testing tools used
 - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/open) is used to detect problems and test responsiveness.